LimePoint/opschain/docs/troubleshooting.md

 ## Known issues

+### OpsChain CLI changes not showing step status (showing � instead)

+The OpsChain CLI uses emoji characters to show the step status.

+Older terminals, such as the Windows Command Prompt, do not support emojis.
+Similarly, not all terminal fonts include the required emojis.

+#### Solution - step status rendering

+We suggest using a terminal (and font) that supports emojis - for example using the newer [Windows Terminal](https://aka.ms/terminal) if on Windows.

+Alternatively, if this is not possible, the CLI can be configured to output these statuses as text.

+Set the `stepEmoji` CLI configuration option to `false` to show text rather than emojis for the step status - see the [CLI configuration guide](reference/cli.md#opschain-cli-configuration) for more details.

 ### `opschain-exec` / `opschain-action` - Argument list too long

 When using the `opschain-exec` or `opschain-action` commands (for example during an OpsChain step runner image build or local development activities) the command may fail with the following error: